KOSHIKAVERMA/Credit-Card-Transaction-and-Customer-Analysis/README.md

 ## DATA CLEANING

-After importing the files in power BI, I initiated to check for any discripencies in the data.
+After importing the files in power BI, I initiated to check for any discrepancies in the data.
 All the **data types** were correct accept for the **date** column so, I changed it to date.

 Then I checked for any **duplicates** or **empty values** using the **column distribution** and **column quality** features in the data preview group, but there were no duplicates and empty values in the data.